nubificus/vaccel-tutorials/lab2/README.md

 Calling myno-op for session 1
 _________________________________________________________

-This is the mynoop plugin, implementing the NOOP operation!
+This is the helloworld plugin, implementing the NOOP operation!
 =========================================================

 2021.04.09-09:27:42.33 - <debug> session:1 Free session